mebeim/aoc/2021/README.md

 ### Part 1

-Today we're dealing with an [NP-complete][wiki-np-complete] problem, woah.
-We are given a very small ASCII-art grid representing an hallway plus four rooms which all contain two objects.
+Today we're dealing with a [NP-complete][wiki-np-complete] problem, woah.
+We are given a very small ASCII-art grid representing a hallway plus four rooms which all contain two objects.
 There are four different kinds of objects (letters from `A` to `D`), and two of each kind.
 Each kind of object should go in its corresponding room (`A`s in the first, `B`s in the second, etc), but they are initially misplaced into different rooms.

 Each kind of object also has a different associated cost to be moved from one cell to an adjacent one.
 Our task is to move these objects around, one at a